youneedgreg/chati/README.md

 10. Offer a free trial or demo for new users
 11. Develop a loyalty program for repeat customers
 12. Host events and conferences on mental health topics
-13. Develop a podcast or YouTube channel on mental health topics
 14. Create a newsletter or email list for subscribers
 15. Develop a mobile-friendly website for easy access
 16. Offer a free resource or guide for new users